cjwinchester/ire-2018-python-for-data-analysis/README.md

 # #IRE18: Working with data in Python for beginners
-Code and documentation for "Working with data in Python for beginners," a 3-hour class at [IRE 2018 in Orlando, Florida](https://ire.org/conferences/ire-2018/).
+Code and documentation for ["Working with data in Python for beginners,"](https://www.ire.org/events-and-training/event/3190/3784/) a 3-hour class at [IRE 2018 in Orlando, Florida](https://ire.org/conferences/ire-2018/).

-- **When:** TK
+- **When:** Friday, June 15 at 9 a.m.

 - **Where:** TK